 To ensure appropriate drug usage, the pharmacist may offer medication-related education, guidance and consultation to the patient or their caregiver.

-7. Full Assimilation into the Internet of Things
+7. Full Assimilation into the Internet Medical of Things

-Online pharmacies are moving to the internet of things to offer responsive connection and optimization for smart systems such as inventory management, the PIM, and automated filling machines.
+Online pharmacies are adopting IoMT or Internet of Medical Things to offer responsive connection and optimization for smart systems such as inventory management, the PIM, and automated filling machines.
 This comprises not just the pharmacy’s machines and computers, but also the people who work there

 8. Medication Reminder Devices